 It may feel like there’s a lot at stake when applying to medical school.
 Prospective medical students discover that the competition to get accepted to a medical program is fierce.
 It’s natural to feel like your entire medical career may depend on the school you choose, the cost of applying to medical school, getting admitted, and making it through school and exams, not to mention getting matched for residency.

 Without a clear guideline, you might be feeling anxious and overwhelmed—and have lots of questions.
 Learning how to apply to medical school doesn’t have to be an intimidating process.
-The key to entering medical school is knowing how and what to prepare.
+The key to entering medical school is knowing how and what to prepare and familiarize yourself with medical school requirements.
 You can increase your chances of getting an acceptance letter by knowing what to expect.

 Preparation and timing